-SusPro, short for Sustainable Protein, believes that taking care of the environment and one's health is a responsibility for everyone.
+SusPro, short for Sustainable Protein, believes that taking care of the ecosystem, including environment, animal's well-being, and one's health is a responsibility for everyone.
 Our plant-based protein bars aim to fulfill your taste buds and the need for all essential amino acids without jeopardizing your surroundings.

 Our passion for plant based allergen-friendly bars is rooted in our founder's personal obsession with nutritious diets and his concern for allergen sensitive people, as himself is allergic to dairy and crustacean.
 After a long search for natural plant-based, low sugar, and allergen friendly protein bars to bring with him to skiing, he is frustrated with the current options on the market.
 Most protein bars on the market are too high in sugar or contain too much empty calories.
 As a result, the co-founder took matters into his own hands.
 He utilized the knowledge he learnt from UBC Bachelor of Science in Nutrition and Health and partnered with a laboratory.
 The combination of seeds, including sunflower, pumpkin, quinoa, and chia seeds make up to be the number 1 ingredient within all Suspro bars.
 Compared to other brands where their top ingredients are usually sugar or the protein source, Suspro wants to provide more nutritious and natural option to the consumers.
 After, SusPro is created to change the world one bite at a time.